electric-eloquence/fepper-npm/README.md

 * patternsonly: function (callback, deletePatternDir)

 Fepper is 100% compatible with Pattern Lab PHP Mustache code.
-It aims to maintain parity with the PHP project in terms of functionality and performance.
+It aims to maintain parity with the PHP project with respect to features and performance.
 Please report any bugs and submit contributions at https://github.com/electric-eloquence/fepper-npm